yngtodd/nlp/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **nlp** feel free to email me at young.todd.mk@gmail.com.
+If you have any suggestions or questions about **NLP** feel free to email me at young.todd.mk@gmail.com.

-If you encounter any errors or problems with **nlp**, please let me know!
+If you encounter any errors or problems with **NLP**, please let me know!
 Open an Issue at the GitHub http://github.com/yngtodd/nlp main repository.